0xKitsune/EVM-Puzzles-Walkthrough/README.md

 With all this information, we now know that we need to pass in calldata such that the `CALLDATASIZE` is greater than 3 bytes, and the product of `CALLDATASIZE` and `CALLVALUE` is `08`.

-With some quick math, we can use any combination of integers that evaluate to 8 when multiplied together.
+With some quick math, we can use any combination of values that evaluate to 8 when multiplied together.
 For the walkthrough, we will enter `0x00000001` as the calldata and `2` as the callvalue.

 # Puzzle #10